pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <a name="rtc"></a>
 # 11. RTC
-Device is equiped with with RTC chip.
+Device is equipped with RTC chip.
 Out of the box Maximite is using CPU RTC, to change to external RTC use following code:

 ```
 OPTION DS3231 ON
 ```

-after enabling external RTC remeber to set the date:
+after enabling external RTC remember to set the date:

 ```
 DATE$ = "DD-MM-YY"